pyquantum/matsubara/docs/source/index.rst

 Matsubara: a QuTiP plugin
 #########################

-A QuTiP plugin to study the spin-boson model in the Ultra-Strong Coupling limit at zero temperation.
+A QuTiP plugin to study the spin-boson model in the Ultra-Strong Coupling limit at zero temperature.
 We provide the code to reproduce the results in :cite:`lambert2019virtual`.

 .. toctree::